pomerium/pomerium/docs/enterprise/reference/manage.md

 #### Redirect URL

-**Required**: The URL the user will be taken to after device enrollment is successful.
+**Optional**: The URL the user will be taken to after device enrollment is successful.

 #### Enrollment Type